Scene Optimizations

 For images, audios and 3d models, loaded refers to download of complete file.
 For videos "loaded" means download of the initial chunk (first few kilobytes).
 The rest of video gets downloaded while its playing.

-If you are building primarily for a headset, then avoid using 2D HTML elements like Actionbar, Quiz etc.
+When you are building primarily for a headset, then take the following into consideration

 Click blocking doesn't work when using VR controllers.
 For example, if you have 2 images placed right on top of each other (stacked), the click action will be triggered on both images.
 This is not a restriction from GMetri but a restriction with the WebXR API and VR controller APIs.